Working Group on Compassionate Use & Preapproval Access Members | NYU Langone Health

 Kay Holcombe, MS

-Ms. Holcombe serves as senior adviser to the Milken Institute, focusing on the Lynda and Stewart Resnick Center for Public Health.
-She was senior vice president for science policy at BIO (Biotechnology Innovation Organization) and has extensive experience in government health policy and the nonprofit sector.
-She received an MS in chemistry, graduating with honors, from the University of Virginia and was elected to Phi Beta Kappa, Phi Kappa Phi, and Iota Sigma Pi.
-Contact her at kholcombe20@gmail.com.
+Ms. Holcombe, now retired, most recently served as senior adviser to the Milken Institute Center for Public Health and senior vice president for science policy at BIO (Biotechnology Innovation Organization).
+She has extensive experience in government health policy in the federal government executive branch and Congress, and in the profit and nonprofit sectors.
+She received an MS in chemistry from the University of Virginia and a BS in chemistry from the University of Illinois, where she graduated with honors and was elected to Phi Beta Kappa, Phi Kappa Phi, and Iota Sigma Pi.
+She currently serves on the boards of the Milken Institute for Public Health and the Critical Path Institute.
+She is chair of the board of the National Organization for Rare Disorders (NORD).
+Contact her at KHolcombe20@Gmail.com.

-Mr. Kang is a PhD candidate in strategy and entrepreneurship at London Business School.
-His research focuses on strategy and innovation with a particular emphasis on healthcare, biopharmaceutical, and the high-tech industry.
-One of his projects examines expanded access from a strategic perspective.
+Dr. Kang is an assistant professor of technology management at the University of California, Santa Barbara.
+His research interests are in strategy and innovation, with a particular focus on the biopharmaceutical and high-tech industries.
+He received his PhD in Strategy and Entrepreneurship from London Business School.
 Prior to his doctoral program, he worked as a semiconductor engineer and led an internet startup.
-He holds a BS in computer engineering from the University of Illinois and master's degrees in both computer engineering and entrepreneurship and innovation from University of Southern California.
+He holds a BS in computer engineering from the University of Illinois and master's degrees in both computer engineering and entrepreneurship and innovation from the University of Southern California.
+Learn more about Dr. Kang and contact him at SukhunKang@ucsb.edu.

 Lauren Karel, PharmD, BCPS